 G. William Myers (Lt., CEC, USN Former)

-The Catalina Mountain Satellite Chapter (CMSC) of the Military Officers Association of America (MOAA) held its March meeting on Saturday, March 20.
-The meeting began with a short business session presided over by Col. Bill Nagy, president, during which members were updated on the chapter’s current and future activities.
+The Catalina Mountain Satellite Chapter (CMSC) of the Military Officers Association of America (MOAA) held its most recent meeting on Friday, Dec.
+17. The meeting began with a short business session presided over by Col. Bill Nagy, president, during which members were updated on the chapter’s current and future activities.